 An 11-year-old who feels 'too much' for their current school or who has been told they are a distraction.
 It is for the kid who loves escape rooms and needs to see that their brain's unique wiring is an asset, not a liability.

-This is a safe, cold read.
 Parents might want to discuss the idea of 'circumstantial evidence' to help younger readers understand why John is being blamed.
-A parent might see their child being excluded from a birthday party or hearing from a teacher that their child doesn't 'fit the mold' of the classroom.
+Parents might recognize the pain their child experiences when excluded from social events or when teachers express concerns about their learning style.

 Younger readers (8-9) will focus on the slapstick humor and the 'cool factor' of the gadgets and puzzles.
 Older readers (11-12) will resonate more deeply with the subtext of institutional misunderstanding and the search for a 'found family.'